 - Pain and stiffness that get worse with inactivity and better with physical activity

-What causes ankylosing spondylitis?
-The exact cause of ankylosing spondylitis is unknown, but genetic factors seem to be involved.
+The exact cause of Ankylosing Spondylitis is unknown, but genetic factors seem to be involved.
 There is a gene called HLA-B27 and people who have this gene have an increased risk of developing the condition.
 Other risk factors include:

 Rheumatologists use a variety of measures and tools such as: